 This is a time of education and discussion held on the second Sunday of each month.
 It begins after coffee hour (about 12:15pm).

-Volunteers are needed to lead upcoming Morning Forums.
+Volunteers are needed to lead upcoming Noon Forums.
 This could involve, for example, sharing your professional knowledge, facilitating a discussion, or introducing an organization or service opportunity.
-Some past Morning Forums were focused on the diaconate, rites of remembrance of the departed, Nicene Creed translations, the history of the Book of Common Prayer, bishops in the early church, the synoptic Gospels, the non-canonical Gospels, the Gospel reading for the day, and various service organizations.
+Some past forums were focused on the diaconate, rites of remembrance of the departed, Nicene Creed translations, the history of the Book of Common Prayer, bishops in the early church, the synoptic Gospels, the non-canonical Gospels, the Gospel reading for the day, and various service organizations.
 These are just examples; use your imagination, and don't be shy.
-Contact Jim Frazer if you would be willing to lead a Morning Forum session.
+Contact Jim Frazer if you would be willing to lead a Noon Forum session.